What Jerry Goodwald does every day is more than a little unique.

 After finding a batch screener to purchase to help alleviate this issue, Jerry was referred to Stearns Bank for equipment financing by the screener’s manufacturer.

 “I ended up financing the screener for $25,000 with Stearns Bank.
-I spoke with Terilynn Palmer at the Equipment Finance Division and she really took care of me,” Jerry said.
+They really took care of me,” Jerry said.
 “A little later I needed to finance a fork truck.
 And then, I needed financing for a 730-C Caterpillar work truck.
 That’s some heavy equipment right there.

 “Stearns Bank ended up financing this equipment for me when no one else would.”